-1. Stay stocked up for emergencies
+1. Staying stocked up for emergencies

 The great toilet paper panic of 2020 reminded many people of the old Boy Scout motto: Be prepared.

 Pandemic aside, other natural disasters, from earthquakes to blizzards, could make getting to the grocery store difficult.
-You may not need 600 rolls of Charmin but it’s good to have an emergency stock of such necessities.
+You may not need 600 rolls of Charmin, but it’s good to have an emergency stock of such necessities.

 To get started, check out “20 Things That Are Actually Worth Stockpiling.”

-2. Stream home entertainment
+2. Streaming home entertainment

 The pandemic has helped many of us discover that a whole entertainment universe exists on our computers, phones, tablets and gaming devices.

-3. Tip generously
+3. Tipping generously

-4. Leave cheerful chalk messages
+4. Leaving cheerful chalk messages

 Joggers and walkers appreciate cheerful decorations as they make their neighborhood circuits.
 You don’t have to be Michelangelo to coax a smile or two out of passers-by.

-5. Adopt home exercise routines
+5. Adopting home exercise routines

-6. Shop smarter
+6. Shopping smarter